 - The NAFLD Research Center brings together multiple specialists from UCSD and elsewhere.
 This Center will include the efforts of UCSD-SRC investigators, Drs.
 Rohit Loomba, David A. Brenner, Michael Karin, and Robert H. Tukey.

 - Map of Superfund sites in the contiguous United States.
 A Superfund site is an uncontrolled or abandoned place where hazardous waste is located, possibly affecting local ecosystems or people.
-Red indicates currently on final National Priority List, yellow is proposed, green is deleted (usually meaning having been cleaned up) [Photo courtesy of, US EPA - Superfund]
+Red indicates currently on National Priority List, yellow is proposed, green is deleted (usually meaning having been cleaned up) [Photo courtesy: US EPA - Superfund]

 UCSD Superfund Research Center